 Fugro to pay all travel costs (if necessary) associated with deployment

 MBARI to retain IP associated with Benthic Event Detector

+Fugro will be responsible for downloading the BED from the BEDs and providing it to MBARI.

+If desired, MBARI will provide a report outlining the time, duration, and net pressure changes associated with all detected events at the cost of the personnel.

 MBARI standard indemnity clauses, etc